 - Gives further understanding and comfort to the prophet Daniel.

-In the Christmas story, Gabriel unexpectedly makes his appearance to the young teenager Mary who is betrothed to a carpenter named Joseph.
+In the Christmas story, Gabriel unexpectedly appears to the young teenager Mary who is betrothed to a carpenter named Joseph.
 The heavenly visitor proclaims the breathtaking announcement that God has chosen this unknown Jewish girl to give birth to the Son of God.
 (Luke 1:26-38)

-Only a few months prior to this surprise visitation, Gabriel appeared to Mary’s uncle, Zechariah, announcing that he and his barren and aged wife would be welcoming a new son.
-This son would be John the Baptist who would be God’s instrument to usher in the earthly ministry of Jesus Christ.
+A few months before this surprise visitation, Gabriel appeared to Mary’s uncle, Zechariah, announcing that he and his barren and aged wife would welcome a new son.
+This son would be John the Baptist, God’s instrument to usher in the earthly ministry of Jesus Christ.
 (Luke 1:8-25)

 Later, in answer to Daniel’s desperate prayer in response to the startling vision, the Lord sent Gabriel again to provide understanding and comfort to his faithful servant.
 (Daniel 9:20-27).